Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 Duration: 5

-By completing this guide, you will be able to go from raw data to an interactive application that can help organizations optimize their advertising budget allocation.
+By completing this guide, you will be able to go from raw data to an interactive application that can help organization optimize their advertising budget allocation.

 Here is a summary of what you will be able to learn in each step by following this quickstart:

 - **Setup Environment**: Use stages and tables to ingest and organize raw data from S3 into Snowflake
 - **Data Engineering**: Leverage Snowpark for Python DataFrames to perform data transformations such as group by, aggregate, pivot, and join to prep the data for downstream applications.
 - **Data Pipelines**: Use Snowflake Tasks to turn your data pipeline code into operational pipelines with integrated monitoring.
-- **Machine Learning**: Prepare data and run ML Training in Snowflake using scikit-learn and deploy the model as a Snowpark User-Defined-Function (UDF) using the integrated Anaconda package repository.
+- **Machine Learning**: Prepare data and run ML Training in Snowflake using Snowpark ML and deploy the model as a Snowpark User-Defined-Function (UDF).
 - **Streamlit Application**: Build an interactive application using Python (no web development experience required) to help visualize the ROI of different advertising spend budgets.

 In case you are new to some of the technologies mentioned above, here’s a quick summary with links to documentation.